roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Migrate to professional managed Kubernetes clusters/Hot migration from dedicated Kubernetes clusters to professional managed Kubernetes clusters.md

 After you migrate workloads from a dedicated cluster to a professional managed cluster, you can delete the master nodes from the cluster.
 ACK does not allow you to delete master nodes in the ACK console.
 You must use kubectl to delete master nodes.

 Before you run the commands, make sure that a kubectl client is connected to the cluster.
-For more information about how to use kubectl to connect to a cluster, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to ACK clusters by using kubectl.md).
+For more information about how to use kubectl to connect to a cluster, see [Connect to ACK clusters by using kubectl](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to ACK clusters by using kubectl.md).

 1. Run the following command to query the names of master nodes that you want to delete: